Daalma7/PokemonDataScience/README.md

 <h1>$${\color{royalblue}\textbf{Part 1: Dataset creation, web scraping}}$$  <img src="Images/Gifs/articuno.gif" alt="animated" /></h1>

 To generate the Pokémon dataset, a web scraper has been programmed using Python, to get all the information required from [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Main_Page).
-The information is stored in a csv file, in which, for each Pokémon and form in rows, the following information is extracted:
+Information is extracted for every Pokémon and variation in the [List of Pokémon by National Pokédex Number](https://bulbapedia.bulbagarden.net/wiki/List_of_Pok%C3%A9mon_by_National_Pok%C3%A9dex_number) (so information for regional variations and alternate forms is extracted, not for Mega evolutions or Dynamax forms) The information is stored in a .csv file, in which, for each Pokémon and form in rows, the following information is extracted:
 - **DexNumber**: Number of the National Pokédex for that Pokémon.
 - **Name**: Name of the Pokémon.
 - **Type**: Pokémon's typing as a list.